Near Palatine Bridge in Montgomery County, New York — The American Northeast (Mid-Atlantic)

 Erected 1967 by State of New York Education & Transportation Departments.

 Location.
 42° 54.18′ N, 74° 28.04′ W. Marker is near Palatine Bridge, New York, in Montgomery County.
 Marker can be reached from New York State Route 5 5.6 miles east of Bridge Street (New York State Route 10), on the right when traveling east.
+The marker is in a roadside park between Palatine Bridge and Fonda.
 Touch for map.
-The marker is in a roadside park between Palatine Bridge and Fonda.
 Marker is in this post office area: Palatine Bridge NY 13428, United States of America.
+Touch for directions.

 Categories. • Settlements & Settlers • War, French and Indian • War, US Revolutionary •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on June 6, 2015, by David Graff of Halifax, Nova Scotia.
-This page has been viewed 222 times since then.
+This page has been viewed 249 times since then and 3 times this year.
 Photo 1. submitted on June 6, 2015, by David Graff of Halifax, Nova Scotia. • Bill Pfingsten was the editor who published this page.